openhab/openhab-docs/configuration/rules-dsl.md

 end
 ```

-Rule names must be unique within your openHAB installation.
-If rule name contains multiple words, it must be wrapped in quotes.
+- Each rule must have a unique name within your openHAB installation, and the name should be wrapped in quotes.

-A rule can have any number of trigger conditions, but must at least have one.
+- A rule can have any number of trigger conditions, but must at least have one.

-The `SCRIPT_BLOCK` contains the code that should be executed, when a trigger condition is met, see the [script](#scripts) section for details on its syntax.
+- The `SCRIPT_BLOCK` contains the code that should be executed, when a trigger condition is met, see the [script](#scripts) section for details on its syntax.

 {: #rule-triggers}
 ### Rule Triggers